coreui/coreui/docs/content/components/placeholders.md

 ### Sizing

-The size of `.placeholder`s are based on the typographic style of the parent element.
-Customize them with sizing modifiers: `.placeholder-lg`, `.placeholder-sm`, or `.placeholder-xs`.
+The size of `.placeholder`s depends on the typographic style of the parent element.
+Customize them with size modifiers: `.placeholder-lg`, `.placeholder-sm`, or `.placeholder-xs`.

 {{< example >}}
 <span class="placeholder col-12 placeholder-lg"></span>